-In accordance with the requirements recommendations of Government Codes §53607 and §53646 the Treasurer will publish on the County public website, or make available through other electronic means, a detailed report of the investment transactions positions on a monthly basis, and will, on an at least quarterly basis, The report will also disclose the amount of liquidity available to meet cash flow demands for the subsequent six month period.
+In accordance with the requirements of Government Codes §53607 and §53646, the Treasurer will publish on the County public website, or make available through other electronic means, a detailed report of the investment positions on a monthly basis, and will, on an at least quarterly basis, also disclose the amount of liquidity available to meet cash flow demands for the subsequent six-month period.

-In addition, it is the practice of the Treasurer to provide additional and more frequent information to provide transparency in Treasury operations.
-These reports is information includes:
+In addition, it is the practice of the Treasurer to provide additional information to provide transparency in Treasury operations.
+This information includes:

-- a) A monthly summary report showing the ending assets, monthly average assets, summary income, and net asset value of the Treasury Pool portfolio. - b) Detailed supporting documentation for asset balances, income, and net asset values. - b)c) Security level detail regarding par, book, market, premiums, discounts, and mark to markets for all securities.
+- a) A monthly summary report showing the ending assets, , summary income, and net asset value of the Treasury Pool portfolio. - b) Asset balances, income, and net asset values. - c) Security level detail regarding par, book, market, premiums, discounts, and mark-to-market for all securities.